certik/hermes2d/doc/src/tutorial.rst

 $g$ the coupling constant (proportional to the scattering length of two interacting bosons) and
 $\omega$ an additional model parameter.

-From the implementation point if view, the only detail wirth mentioning is the handling of the complex numbers in the `CMakeLists.txt
+From the implementation point if view, the only detail worth mentioning is the use of the complex version of Hermes in the `CMakeLists.txt
 <http://hpfem.org/git/gitweb.cgi/hermes2d.git/blob/HEAD:/tutorial/19-newton-timedep-gp/CMakeLists.txt>`_ file:

 ::